gdiaz384/py3TranslateLLM/README.md

     - This dictionary was originally concieved from the notion that some dialogue scripts have entries like `[＠クロエ]`, `\N[1]`, `\N[2]` that represent replacable character names within the dialogue.
 The idea being the player gives a custom name to a character and the game engine will replace these placeholders that are within the dialogue with the chosen name during runtime.
     - These placeholders, in essence, contain the true names of characters, so they have relevant information that should be considered when translating paragraphs.
 However, they do not contain that information while they are just placeholders.
 In addition, they should also be left untranslated in the final text to retain the original functionality of the placeholder.
     - On a technical level, if left as-is, then in addition to not being allowed to consider the information they contain, these placeholders can also often distort the resulting translation because translation engines might split a paragraph into two fragments based upon the `[ ]`, especially fairseq/Sugoi.
 The translation engine might also change the placeholder in such a way as to cause the game engine to overtly crash.
-    - Thus, the idea of the `characterNames.csv` dictionary was concieved.
+    - Thus, the idea of the `revertAfterTranslation.csv` dictionary was concieved.
 The idea is to specify that `[＠クロエ]` is `Chloe`, a female name, during translation but revert `Chloe` back to `[＠クロエ]` after translation.
 This idea lead to the functionality described above getting integrated into py3TranslateLLM, including not skipping a line just because it happens to start with a placeholder.
 However, this approach has a number of problems.
 - Problems:
     - There is no gurantee that the translation engine will preserve the entries in the second column, e.g. leave `Chloe` as `Chloe`.
 If it changes the name of the character in any way, like using a pronoun, then there is no way to revert the substitution.
     - The untranslated line now contains two languages.